Five Books on Mathematical Thinking and Its Beauty

 Mario Livio, an American mathematician of Romanian origins, combines the history of equations with the amazing and tragic stories of two brilliant young minds.
 His book is an accessible presentation of a modern theory that combines art with mathematics and natural science.

-Until recently known as “The Lady Gaga of Mathematics”, Fields medalist Cédric Villani wrote a book featuring four short biographies of brilliant researchers of the past century: Alan Turing, Werner Heisenberg, Léo Szilard, and Hugh Dowding.
-The presentation is also surprising: Villani collaborated with the artist Edmond Baudoin to put together a comic book, where the biographies of the four are filled with symbols and metaphors.
+Until recently known as "The Lady Gaga of Mathematics", Fields medalist Cédric Villani wrote a book featuring four short biographies of brilliant researchers of the past century: Alan Turing, Werner Heisenberg, Léo Szilard, and Hugh Dowding.
+The showcase is also surprising because Villani collaborated with the artist Edmond Baudoin to put together a comic book, where the biographies of the four are filled with symbols and metaphors.

 Where Mathematics Comes From, G. Lakoff, R. Núñez (2000)

 The linguist George Lakoff started his research on this topic at the beginning of the 1990s.
-He co-authored the book Metaphors We Live By with the philosopher Mark Johnson in which they argue that the metaphor is equally useful in understanding mathematics.
-As an example, in many languages there is an implicit association between “up” and “better” or “more”.
-The very adjective “superior” suggests this, as well as expressions such as “high hopes”, “high level” or “escalation [of conflicts]”.
-Therefore, their argument is that the abstract analogy linking the concepts in a metaphor is equally useful in scientific or mathematical contexts.
+He co-authored the book Metaphors We Live By with the philosopher Mark Johnson in which they argue that metaphors are equally useful in understanding mathematics as in conveying a literary image.
+As an example, in many languages there is an implicit association between "up" and "better" or "more".
+The adjective "superior" suggests this, as well as expressions such as "high hopes", "high level" or "escalation [of conflicts]".
+Therefore, Lakoff and Núñez's argument is that the abstract analogy linking the concepts in a metaphor is equally useful in scientific or mathematical contexts.

 Now, 5 is a prime number, but so is 2.
-Furthermore, 5 + 2 is still a prime, so let’s add two short bonus recommendations.
+Furthermore, 5 + 2 is still a prime, so let me add two short bonus recommendations.

 Bonus 1: Belief in God, T. J. Mawson (2005)